I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 8:30 a.m. — I ask my boss how the work-from-home tax forms work, and he is going to find out.
 I run more meetings and work on a request for a dashboard and a business case for a new feature that I have to convince leadership to spend money on.

 12 p.m. — I drive back to M. While I wait for him I am incredibly hungry.
 I don’t usually eat a proper meal until around 1 p.m.
-I go to the bakery by M.’s work and buy a cheese bun for me ($3.65), and an apple pie scone ($2.55) for M as a snack.
-M points out he won’t be able to eat until after his appointment.
+I go to the bakery by M.’s work and buy a cheese bun for me ($3.65), and an apple pie scone ($2.55) for M. as a snack.
+M. points out he won’t be able to eat until after his appointment.
 I pay with debit. $6.20

 1 p.m. — I drop M. off, and the car stops working.
 The engine won’t catch.
 I try multiple times and then run into the dentist to dramatically announce to M. and the receptionists that the car won’t start.
 M. asks me what he wants me to do about this, since he’s about to go into an appointment.
 I go back to the car to FaceTime my father.
 He also asks what I think he can do to help since he lives 3,000km away.
 M. texts me to remind me we have BCAA.
 I finally get the engine to catch and drive home.

 1:30 p.m. — I walk the dog, mail a (late) birthday card and then start researching what an alternator is.
-The car is over a decade old and, until the house, the most expensive thing I ever bought at $12,000 back in 2015.
+The car is over a decade old and, until the house, had been the most expensive thing I’d ever bought ($12,000 back in 2015).
 We have the funds for the cost, but it’s my first car and the fact it might be the end of its life is scary.
 Alternators can cost between $400 and $800 repair with labour, so that’s fun.

 AdvertisementADVERTISEMENT

 2:30 p.m. — We get an email back from a wedding venue saying they cost $75,000 minimum.
 The timing is hysterical because M. now owes the dentist $618, as they haven’t flipped it under my insurance.
 They split the payment in half, as he has a follow up in two weeks.
 After the next appointment they will flip the whole amount under me and we’ll get reimbursed for the whole amount.
-Pay $309 on credit card. $309
+Pay $309 on credit card for now. $309

 3 p.m. to 10 p.m. — We walk the dog, make dinner (M. makes white sauce pasta, with chicken and peas) and watch The Rookie.
 There are 13 episodes in season 3, but we will be busy every night this week besides Friday and Sunday, and I would like to finish season 3 so we can start season 4 next Monday.
 I don’t want to pay for more than one month of Crave.